andmkent/andmkent.github.io/_src/posts/2015-09-15-typesetting-with-plt-redex.md

 ## Advanced Typesetting

-PLT Redex model typesetting can be enhanced with two forms of rewriters.
+In addition to a few simple knobs and switches, PLT Redex model typesetting can be enhanced with two forms of rewriters.

 ### Atomic rewriters